snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

-This is doing a bitwise operation on the inner expression.
+This is doing a `not` operation on the inner expression.
 Next we wrap that expression in a loop.

 ```rust
 fn fake_macros() -> impl std::fmt::Debug{